Optimal structure and parameter learning of Ising models: Empirical selection of the regularization parameter

+In this section, we run extensive simulations on different graph topologies in order to determine the optimal consensus value of the regularization parameter $\lambda$ for the three estimators RPLE, RISE and logRISE.

 As it follows from our theoretical analysis above, the correct scaling of $M^{*}$ with the model parameters is guaranteed if one takes $\lambda > \lambda'$, where $\lambda'$ is given by the expression \eqref{eq:lambda_prime}.
-Although giving a sufficient condition, the expression for $\lambda'$ is not guaranteed to be tight, especially as far as the constants are concerned.
-At the same time, the generic form in Eq. \eqref{eq:lambda_prime} is rather intuitive: as it is usual for the law of large numbers, $\lambda'$ is inversely proportional to the square root of the number of samples $M$ which controls the concentration of the gradient of the objective function, and grows with $\ln N^{2}/\epsilon$, where $\epsilon$ is the required fixed error of reconstruction, and $N^{2}$ is coming from the request of correct estimation of $N$ parameters associated with $N$ nodes in the graph \cite{screening2016theoretical}.
+Although giving a sufficient condition, the expression for $\lambda'$ is not guaranteed to be tight, as we discussed in the previous section, especially with respect to the constant coefficients.
+At the same time, the generic form in Eq. \eqref{eq:lambda_prime} is rather intuitive: as is usual for the law of large numbers, $\lambda'$ is inversely proportional to the square root of the number of samples $M$ which controls the concentration of the gradient of the objective function, and grows with $\ln N^{2}/\epsilon$, where $\epsilon$ is the required fixed error of reconstruction, and $N^{2}$ reflects the requirement of correctly estimating $N$ parameters of the $N$ nodes in the graph \cite{screening2016theoretical}.
 Hence, in what follows we study numerically the effect of application of the regularization term with the coefficient $\lambda$ in the form

 for a range of $c_{\lambda}$.
-Our goal would be to determine an appropriate consensus value of $c_{\lambda}$ for different ensembles of Ising models.
+Our goal is to determine an appropriate consensus value of $c_{\lambda}$ for different ensembles of Ising models.
+Of course, in practice the training over $c_{\lambda}$ can be restricted to a specific family of Ising models to which the given model to be recovered is supposed to belong, if this prior information is available.